MVIG-SJTU/AlphaPose/README.md

 ## Citation
 Please cite these papers in your publications if it helps your research:

+    @article{alphapose,
+      author = {Fang, Hao-Shu and Li, Jiefeng and Tang, Hongyang and Xu, Chao and Zhu, Haoyi and Xiu, Yuliang and Li, Yong-Lu and Lu, Cewu}, journal = {IEEE Transactions on Pattern Analysis and Machine Intelligence}, title = {AlphaPose: Whole-Body Regional Multi-Person Pose Estimation and Tracking in Real-Time}, year = {2022}
+    }

     @inproceedings{fang2017rmpe,
       title={{RMPE}: Regional Multi-person Pose Estimation},
       author={Fang, Hao-Shu and Xie, Shuqin and Tai, Yu-Wing and Lu, Cewu},